Retardigrades/tent-update-controller/README.md

 This can be useful if Syslog is used in the ESP for debugging and logging purposes.

+### Scroll image

+This is a test tool to fire UDP pixel data to an ESP.
+It reads a given Image, uses the first row of pixels and "scrolls" this with a certain framerate to the ESP.

 ## Installation

 The simples way to install this is using a virtualenv: